Rash101/python_training/README.md

-# repository for python traning
+# repository for python traning test